pjonp/pjTestBot/modules/.SE_Overlays/chatterWheel/README.md

 # Chatter Wheel

 ###### Notes:
+**This widget works as an active source!
+All data will be reset when the source is closed or reloaded!**
 - Default setup is a 1000px X 1000px container, centered on the overlay editor
 - Overlay Video and Image attempt to center themselves on load/update and will sometimes not show correctly while adjusting the settings.
 They will force center after 10 seconds.
 - Wheel will add active chatters as segments